Eliterose19/Paragraph-Fix/README.md

 };
 modifier(text);
 ````
-14. Click the big yellow SAVE button in the top right corner
+14. Click the big yellow ```SAVE``` button in the top right corner
 15. And you're done!
-16. Keep in mind that any adventures played from your scenario will include Auto-Cards (this also applies retroactively)
+16. Keep in mind that any adventures played from your scenario will include the Paragraph Fix (this also applies retroactively)
 ## Additional Resources
 ### My AI Dungeon Profile
 - [Eliterose](https://play.aidungeon.com/profile/Eliterose)